About the Series

 March 5, 2000 2:00 PM - 3:30 PM

-On the eve of the Massachusetts presidential primbary, former Republican Senator Alan Simpson and Democratic Congressman Barney Frank squared off in an analysis of the results of the early primaries and how the major candidates are positioning themselves for the general election campaign.
-Moderating the session was Boston Globe columnist David Nyhan.
+On the eve of the Massachusetts presidential primary, former Republican Senator Alan Simpson and Democratic Congressman Barney Frank squared off in an analysis of the results of the early primaries and how the major candidates are positioning themselves for the general election campaign.
+Boston Globe columnist David Nyhan moderated the session.

 Debating Campaign Finance Reform - March 14, 2000